The OHI Safety Bubble

 Food handling: Food is solely handled by our trained kitchen staff.
 Our kitchen staff wear gloves, face masks, and face shields during food preparation and during mealtime service.

-- Our guest rooms, classrooms, and large common areas have Molekule air purifiers, which destroy a wide range of pollutants, including allergens, volatile organic compounds, bacteria, mold, and viruses.
+- We have Molekule air purifiers in each guest room, classroom, and large common areas.
+These air purifiers destroy a wide range of pollutants, including allergens, volatile organic compounds, bacteria, mold, and viruses.